Ondes Martenot: History

+differed according to the wishes of the player."
+Martenot was uninterested in mass-producing the ondes Martenot, which may have contributed to its decline in popularity following initial interest.
+Jean-Louis Martenot, Maurice Martenot's son, created new ondes Martenot models.
+In 2009, The Guardian reported that the last ondes Martenot was manufactured in 1988, but that a new model was being manufactured.

 Sounds and technique

 The ondes Martenot is unique among electronic musical instruments in its methods of control.
 The ondes Martenot can be played with a metal ring worn on the right index finger.
-Sliding the ring along a wire produces "theremin-like" tones, generated by oscillations in vacuum tubes, or transistors in the seventh model.
+Sliding the ring along a wire produces "theremin-like" tones, generated by oscillator circuits using vacuum tubes, or transistors in the seventh model.
+A drawer allows manipulation of volume and timbre by the left hand.
+Volume is controlled with a touch sensitive glass "lozenge".

 The third model, unveiled in 1929, had a non-functioning simulacrum of a keyboard below the wire to indicate pitch.
 This model also had a "black fingerguard" on a wire which could be used instead of the ring.
 It was held between the right thumb and index finger, which was played standing at a distance from the instrument.
 When played in this way, the drawer is removed from the instrument and placed on a bench next to the player.
 Maurice Martenot's pedagogical manual for the ondes Martenot, written in 1931, offers instruction on both methods of playing.Later versions added a real functioning keyboard; the keys produce vibrato when moved from side to side.
 This was introduced in the 1930s with the 84-key fourth version of the instrument.
 Subsequent versions had 72 keys.
 Combined with a switch that transposes the pitch by one octave, these instruments have a range from C1 to C8.

-A drawer allows manipulation of volume and timbre by the left hand.
-Volume is controlled with a touch-sensitive glass "lozenge", called the "gradation key"; the further the lozenge is depressed, the louder the volume.
-In his preface to Jeanne Loriod's Technique de l'Onde Electronique Type Martenot, Messiaen wrote that the "gradation key, struck by one or several fingers of the left hand, gives at the same time the sound, its intensity, and the attack itself.
-The intensity ranges from an almost inaudible pianissimo to the most terrible and painful fortissimo, passing through all intermediate gradations.
-The conceivable attacks are more numerous than those of the piano, violin, flute, horn or organ – they range from an absolute legato and glissando to the sounds of temple blocks and membranophones.
-Somewhere beyond the absolute legato exists an extraterrestrial, enchanted voice, and beneath the dry staccato attack may be found sound effects such as cracked bell, a crumbling pile of sand, or an aircraft motor."